This PDF is the current document as it appeared on Public Inspection on 12/24/2013 at 08:45 am.

 Asrah Khadr, (215) 814-2071, or by email at email@example.com.End Further Info End Preamble Start Supplemental Information

-On July 22, 2013, Pennsylvania submitted a formal revision to its SIP.
-The SIP revision consists of updated MVEBs for NOX for the 1997 Eight-Hour Ozone NAAQS.
-The SIP revision also includes updated point and area source inventories for NOX.
+On November 19, 2012, Pennsylvania submitted formal revisions to its SIP.
+One SIP revision consists of updated MVEBs for NOX and VOCs for the 1997 8-Hour Ozone NAAQS.
+The other SIP revision updates the point source inventory for NOX and VOCs.

-On July 18, 1997 (62 FR 38856), EPA established the 1997 Eight-Hour Ozone NAAQS.
-On April 30, 2004 (69 FR 23858), Berks County was designated as nonattainment for the 1997 Eight-Hour Ozone NAAQS.
-On January 25, 2007, the Pennsylvania Department of Environmental Protection (PADEP) submitted a SIP revision which consisted of a maintenance plan, a 2002 base year inventory and MVEBs for transportation conformity purposes.
-On August 24, 2007 (72 FR 48559), EPA approved the SIP revision as well as the redesignation request made by PADEP.
-Berks County was redesignated as a maintenance area.
+On July 18, 1997 (62 FR 38856), EPA established the 1997 8-Hour Ozone NAAQS.
+On April 30, 2004 (69 FR 23860), Lancaster County was designated as nonattainment for the 1997 8-Hour Ozone NAAQS.
+On September 20, 2006, the Pennsylvania Department of Environmental Protection (PADEP) submitted a SIP revision which consisted of a maintenance plan, a 2002 base year inventory and MVEBs for transportation conformity purposes.
+On November 8, 2006, PADEP supplemented their September 20, 2006 submittal.
+On July 6, 2007 (72 FR 36889), EPA approved the SIP revision as well as the redesignation request made by PADEP and Lancaster County was redesignated as a maintenance area.

 II.
 Summary of SIP Revision

-This SIP revision includes an update to the MVEBs for NOX for the years 2009 (interim year) and 2018 (maintenance year) that were produced using the MOVES2010a model.
-This SIP revision also includes an update to the point and area source inventories for NOX.
-The MVEBs, as well as the point and area source inventories, were not updated for Start Printed Page 17876volatile organic compounds (VOCs), therefore providing information about VOCs in the tables below is not applicable (N/A).
+This MVEBs SIP revision updates the MVEBs for NOX and VOCs for the years 2009 (interim year) and 2018 (maintenance year) that were produced using the MOVES2010a model.
+The point source inventory SIP revision updates the point source inventory for NOX and VOCs.
 A comparison between the previous point source inventory and the updated point source inventory is provided in Table 1.
-(Summary of Point Source Inventory).
-A comparison between the previous area source inventory and the updated area source inventory is provided in Table 2.
-(Summary of Area Source Inventory).
 The previously approved MVEBs were produced using the Mobile Source Emission Factor Model (MOBILE6.2).
-A summary of the updated MOVES-based emissions and previously approved MOBILE6.2-based emissions for the years 2004, 2009, and 2018 is provided in Table 3.
-(Summary of Motor Vehicle Emissions).
+A summary of the updated MOVES-based MVEBs and previously approved MOBILE6.2-based MVEBs for the years 2009 and 2018 is provided in Table 2.
 Even though there is an emissions increase in the MOVES-based MVEBs, the increase is not due to an increase in emissions from mobile sources.
 The increase is due to the fact that the MOVES model provides more accurate emissions estimates than MOBILE6.2, rather than growth that had not been anticipated in the maintenance plan.
-Also, part of the update of the MVEBs is the addition of a 2 ton per day (tpd) safety margin for NOX.
-The MVEBs that will be utilized for transportation conformity purposes and include the safety margins are presented in Table 4.
-(Updated MVEBs).
-These safety margins were added because emissions in the interim (2009) and maintenance (2018) years are significantly less than the attainment year emissions, which is the year that the Reading Maintenance Area attained the standard.
-A detailed summary of EPA's review and rationale for proposing to approve this SIP revision may be found in the Technical Support Documents (TSDs) prepared in support of this proposed rulemaking action and are available on line at http://www.regulations.gov, Docket number EPA-R03-OAR-2013-0589.
+Also, part of the update of the MVEBs is the addition of two tons per day (tpd) safety margin for both NOX and VOCs in 2018 as well as a 2 tpd safety margin for NOX in 2009.
+The MVEBs that will be utilized for transportation conformity purposes and include the safety margins are presented in Table 3.
+These safety margins were added because emissions in the interim (2009) and maintenance (2018) years are significantly less than the attainment year emissions, which is the year that the Lancaster Maintenance Area attained the standard.
+A detailed summary of EPA's review and rationale for proposing to approve this SIP revision may be found in the Technical Support Documents (TSDs) prepared in support of this proposed approval and are available on line at http://www.regulations.gov, Docket number EPA-R03-OAR-2013-0058.

 III.
 Final Action

-EPA is approving Pennsylvania's SIP revision request from July 22, 2013 to update the SIP-approved MVEBs for the Reading Maintenance Area to reflect the use of the MOVES model.
-EPA is also proposing to approve the update to the SIP-approved point and area source inventories.
-EPA is approving this SIP revision because it will allow the Reading Maintenance Area to continue to be in attainment of the 1997 Eight-Hour Ozone NAAQS, and our in depth review of the SIP revision leads EPA to conclude that the updated MVEBs meet the adequacy requirements set forth in 40 CFR 93.118(e)(4)(i)-(vi), and the updated MVEBs have been correctly calculated to reflect the use of the MOVES model.
-As a result of EPA's approval, these updated MVEBs will be both adequate and SIP-approved for purposes of transportation conformity.
+EPA is approving Pennsylvania's SIP revision from November 19, 2012 to update the SIP-approved MVEBs for the Lancaster County Maintenance Area to reflect the use of the MOVES model.
+EPA is also approving the update to the SIP-approved point source inventory.
+These SIP revisions allow the Lancaster County Maintenance Area to continue to be in attainment of the 1997 8-Hour Ozone NAAQS.
+The updated MVEBs meet the adequacy requirements set forth in 40 CFR 93.118(e)(4)(i)-(vi), and have been correctly calculated to reflect the use of the MOVES model.
+Upon final approval, these updated MVEBs will be both adequate and SIP-approved for purposes of transportation conformity.
 EPA is publishing this rule without prior proposal because EPA views this as a noncontroversial amendment and anticipates no adverse comment.
 However, in the “Proposed Rules” section of today's Federal Register, EPA is publishing a separate document that will serve as the proposal to approve the SIP revision if adverse comments are filed.
-This rule will be effective on May 30, 2014 without further notice unless EPA receives adverse comment by April 30, 2014.
+This rule will be effective on February 24, 2014 without further notice unless EPA receives adverse comment by January 27, 2014.
 If EPA receives adverse comment, EPA will publish a timely withdrawal in the Federal Register informing the public that the rule will not take effect.
 EPA will address all public comments in a subsequent final rule based on the proposed rule.
 EPA will not institute a second comment period on this action.
 Any parties interested in commenting must do so at this time.
-Please note that if EPA receives adverse comment on an amendment, paragraph, or section of this rule and if that provision may be severed from the remainder of the rule, EPA may adopt as final those provisions of the rule that are not the subject of an adverse comment.

 IV.
 Statutory and Executive Order Reviews